nosas/blog/deep_learning_python/ch2/article.md

 The vector above has five entries and so is called a *5-dimensional vector*.
 It's important to not confuse a 5D *vector* with a 5D *tensor*.
-A 5D vector has a single axis and has five dimensions along its axis.
+A 5D vector has a single axis and five dimensions along its axis.
-A 5D tensor - or *tensor of rank 5* -  on the other hand, has five axes and any number of dimensions along each axes.
+A 5D tensor - or *tensor of rank 5* -  on the other hand, has five axes and any number of dimensions along each axis.

 ### Matrices (rank-2 tensors)